ericoporto/ags-manual-wiki/UpgradeTo36.md

     function on_key_press(eKeyCode key, int mod)

 The `mod` argument describes which key modifiers were enabled when this exact key was pressed.
-It's different from, for example, using `IsKeyPressed()` in `repeatedly_execute` callback, because engine may receive several key-presses between two game frames, while `IsKeyPressed` only tells the last state of the key.
+It's different from, for example, using `IsKeyPressed()` in `repeatedly_execute` callback, because the engine may receive several key-presses between two game frames, while `IsKeyPressed` only tells the last state of the key.
 Using `mod` argument is 100% reliable.

 But the `mod` contains *set of flags*, and is slightly more complicated: as you should not use regular comparison (==, !=) with it, but bitwise operator (&):